ranshul/ranshul.github.io/_posts/2016-07-23-microservices.md

 Effectively, a big business-critical monolith that's understood well by few to none is a flight risk.
 And it doesn't play well with agile development or the DevOps culture.
 Continuous deployment and hotfixes are next to impossible to achieve without downtime.

 There are intricate solutions I've only read about.
-But we have better solutions at the moment for some usecases.
+But we have a better solution at the moment for some usecases.

 [^1]: a class performs a highly specific set of functions
 [^2]: dependency between classes is less - a major change in one class should not affect the other